Can You Eat Ham During Pregnancy

 Can You Eat Ham During Pregnancy?

 Proper nutrition is important for good health, and it’s especially important during pregnancy.
 Women need to eat a variety of foods to support their pregnancy, and the “avoid list” is much shorter than many think.
-Unfortunately, a lot of the focus is on foods to avoid.
+Unfortunately, a lot of the focus is on foods to avoid like the common myth about soft cheeses.
 Women are typically told to avoid all deli meats during pregnancy, but that’s a myth.
 However, it IS best practice to heat deli meats before eating and avoid eating raw meat and raw shellfish during pregnancy.

 Because ham is commonly consumed around the holidays, I’m dedicating this post to discussing whether it’s safe to eat ham while pregnant.
 I’ll also share other important information you should know before considering eliminating ham from your pregnancy diet